-In my example from my page, Google is showing my chosen meta description from my page on a search for the name of the site, but it is also showing a random date from the front page.
+In my example from my page, Google is showing my chosen meta description from my page on a search for the site’s name, but it is also showing a random date from the front page.

-I can choose to do nothing, except for publishing more blog posts so that the excerpt where the “Mar 8, 2005″ date comes from no longer appears on the home page of the site.
+I can choose to do nothing, except for publishing more blog posts so that the excerpt where the “Mar 8, 2005” date comes from no longer appears on the site’s home page.

 I can remove that date from the excerpt so that Google hopefully will no longer include it in the snippet.